 The route pattern defines which trunk group will be used for the call and performs any necessary digit manipulation.
 Use the change route-pattern command to configure the parameters for the service provider trunk route pattern in the following manner.
-The example below shows the values used for route pattern 2 for the compliance test.

-- Pattern Name: Enter a descriptive name. - Grp No: Enter the outbound trunk group for the SIP service provider. - FRL: Set the Facility Restriction Level (FRL) field to a level that allows access to this trunk for all users that require it.
-The value of 0 is the least restrictive level. - Pfx Mrk: Set to 1 to ensure 1 + 10 digits are sent to the service provider for long distance numbers in the North American Numbering Plan (NANP). - Numbering Format: Set to unk-unk.
-All calls using this route pattern will use the private numbering table.
-See setting of the Numbering Format in the trunk group form for full details in Section 5.7.
+- Pattern Name: Enter a descriptive name. - Grp No: Enter the outbound trunk group for the SIP service provider.
+For the compliance test, trunk group 2 was used. - FRL: Set the Facility Restriction Level (FRL) field to a level that allows access to this trunk for all users that require it.
+The value of 0 is the least restrictive level. - Pfx Mrk: Setting the prefix mark (Pfx Mrk) to I will prefix any FNPA 10-digit number with a "1" and leave numbers of any other length unchanged.
+This will ensure 1 + 10 digits are sent to the service provider for long distance calls. - Numbering Format: unk-unk All calls using this route pattern will use the private numbering table, as seen previously in Section 5.7. - Default values were used for all other fields.